The Radial Masa in a Free Group Factor is Maximal Injective: Asymptotic Orthogonality and Maximal Injectivity

-\begin{lemma} Let $L$ be an injective type \IIi von Neumann algebra equipped with a fixed faithful normal trace.
+\begin{lemma} Let $L$ be an injective type \IIi von Neumann algebra with a separable predual equipped with a fixed faithful normal trace.
 Let $A$ be a type $\mathrm{I}$ von Neumann subalgebra of $L$.
-Then there exists a unitary $u\in L'\cap L^\omega$ with $E_{A^\omega}(u)=0$. \end{lemma} \begin{proof} Since $L$ is injective and so hyperfinite we can find a sequence $(L_n)$ of finite dimensional subalgebras of $L$ whose union is weakly dense in $L$.
-It suffices to show that for all $\varepsilon>0$ and $n\in\mathbb N$ there exists a unitary $u\in L$ with $\nm{E_A(u)}_2<\varepsilon$ and $u\in L_n'\cap L$.
+Then there exists a unitary $u\in L'\cap L^\omega$ with $E_{A^\omega}(u)=0$. \end{lemma} \begin{proof} Since $L$ is injective with separable predual, we can find a sequence $(L_n)$ of finite dimensional subalgebras of $L$ whose union is weakly dense in $L$.
+It suffices to show that for all $\varepsilon>0$ and $n\in\mathbb N$ there exists a unitary $u\in L_n'\cap L$ with $\nm{E_A(u)}_2<\varepsilon$.
 However, if there exists some $n$ and $\varepsilon>0$ for which no such unitary could be found, then Popa's intertwining lemma \cite{Popa.StrongRigidity1} (see also \cite[Theorem F.12, $4\Rightarrow 1$]{BrownOzawa} for the exact statement we are using) shows that a corner of $L_n'\cap L$ embeds into $A$ inside $L$.
 This can not happen, since $L_n'\cap L$ is necessarily type \IIi and $A$ is type $\mathrm{I}_{\text{fin}}$. \end{proof}